AlexBobryshev93/Candy-Shop/README.md

 **4. Use the application as you wish**

+Now you can access the application at http://localhost:8080/ in your browser (port number can be changed in `src/main/resources/application.properties`).

 The application will require authentication.
 Use username `user1` and password `pass` as the credentials.
 This default account has some amount of money and gives an opportunity to test the